Preliminary Injunction Blocking New Title IX Rule Will Remain in Place, Appeals Court Rules

 States Sue Over Title IX Changes

-It has also been blocked from moving ahead in 15 states: Alaska, Indiana, Idaho, Kansas, Kentucky, Louisiana, Mississippi, Montana, Ohio, Tennessee, Texas, Utah, Virginia, West Virginia and Wyoming.
+It has also been blocked from moving ahead in 15 states: Alaska, Indiana, Idaho, Kansas, Kentucky, Louisiana, Mississippi, Montana, Ohio, Tennessee, Texas, Utah, Virginia, West Virginia, and Wyoming.

-In a post on the social media platform X after the appeal court’s ruling, Tennessee Attorney General Jonathan Skrmetti called it “another big win for Tennessee.”
+In a post on social media platform X after the appeal court’s ruling, Tennessee Attorney General Jonathan Skrmetti called it “another big win for Tennessee.”

 “Court of Appeals confirms that the new Title IX rule, that would have allowed boys into girls’ locker rooms and private spaces, remains BLOCKED and will not go into effect this summer,” Mr. Skrmetti wrote.

-In its ruling, the 6th Circuit also noted that critics of the new rule are concerned that rolling out “hundreds of pages of a new rule” on Aug.
+In its ruling, the Sixth Circuit also noted that critics of the new rule are concerned that rolling out “hundreds of pages of a new rule” on Aug.
 1, just before the start of the school year, will “place an onerous burden” on states and result in increased confusion and costs.

 “That is particularly problematic given that the new definition of sex discrimination affects each provision of the Rule that the Department asked to go into immediate effect,” the ruling stated.